South Beach Diet Review for 2017

 by Valerie Kirk

-The South Beach Diet is a three-phase plan that requires individuals to eliminate bad carbs and bad fats.
-Saturated fats are restricted not only to promote weight loss, but to protect heart health.
+The South Beach Diet is a three-phase low carb diet plan that requires individuals to eliminate many simple carbs and some saturated fats.

 The South Beach Diet Phases

-In Phase Two, which lasts until the dieter has reached their goal weight, good carbs like fruit and low-fat dairy are reintroduced.
-If you have less than 10 pounds to lose and don’t have issues with cravings, you can skip Phase One and start here.
+In Phase Two, which lasts until the dieter has reached their goal weight, good carbs like fruit, grains, and low-fat dairy are reintroduced.

 South Beach Diet Online

 This serves as support for South Beach Diet members.
 You can sign up for a free one-week trial membership, and after that you’ll pay $5 per week to continue the program.
 Some of the more helpful features include their diet-tracking app, the Daily Meal Planner, support from an online community, and access to over 1,000 recipes.

 South Beach Diet Menu

-A daily menu on South Beach includes three balanced meals, two snacks, and dessert.
+A daily menu on South Beach includes three balanced meals and three snacks (morning, afternoon, and evening).
 You won’t go hungry on this plan thanks to the bounty of satiating protein and fiber-rich foods.
 While members of Nutrisystem and Jenny Craig have reported that the meals were less than filling, South Beach devotees are quick to exclaim, “I’m never hungry!”

-A unique trait of the South Beach Diet is that the meals are extremely family friendly.
+A unique trait of the South Beach Diet is that the meals are family-friendly.
 You may not win points subjecting your family to the Atkins diet (“Why can’t we have macaroni and cheese or cookies, Mom?
-Are you punishing us?”), but your kids will hop on the South Beach bandwagon when you offer them South Beach peanut butter and jelly cookies, apple crisp, and sweet potato fries.
+Are you punishing us?”), but your kids will hop on the South Beach bandwagon when you offer them South Beach Chipotle sauced chicken, peanut butter and chocolate bars, and chocolate caramel shake.

 South Beach Diet Recipes

 If you love to cook, there is an array of South Beach cookbooks to choose from (although these are no longer available on the website and can instead be purchased from Amazon and similar sites).
-The South Beach Diet Super Quick Cookbook: 200 Easy Solutions for Everyday Meals is the newest and features an impressive assortment of on-the-go foods.
+The South Beach Diet Super Quick Cookbook: 200 Easy Solutions for Everyday Meals is an example, featuring an impressive assortment of on-the-go foods.
 There’s even a cookbook (The South Beach Diet Holidays and Parties Cookbook) that addresses the subject of many a dieter’s downfall: social eating.
 The book puts a healthy spin on classic entertaining meals, whether it’s a family Christmas Eve supper, a Thanksgiving banquet, a summer barbeque, or even a Super Bowl party.

-Dining out on this diet is a snap as long as you avoid starchy foods like bread and potatoes.
-You may have to make some special requests that may drive your waiter crazy (hold the sauce, prepare vegetables plain, etc.), but the world is still your oyster if you want to enjoy restaurant meals on South Beach (providing you tip your waiter a little extra!)
+Dining out on this diet is fine as long as you avoid starchy foods like bread and potatoes.
+Plan on making some special requests that may drive your waiter crazy (hold the sauce, hold the bun, prepare vegetables plain, etc.), but the world is still your oyster if you want to enjoy restaurant meals on South Beach (providing you tip your waiter a little extra!)

-There are few drawbacks on the plan, but a notable amount of South Beach recipes do feature more than 10 ingredients, often centered on pricier protein sources like fish and steak.
-Even with the new meal delivery service, cooking is still vital to South Beach and some dieters may become frustrated with the level of daily effort involved.
+Cooking on this diet plan is no picnic, as many of the South Beach recipes require more than 10 ingredients, often centered on pricier protein sources like fish and steak.
+Even with the new meal delivery service, cooking is still vital to South Beach two days per week and some dieters may become frustrated with the level of effort involved.

 What is the difference between South Beach Diet and Atkins Diet?